Garbaz/haskell-parse-stlc/README.md

-# STLC Parser
+# STLC modulo Isomorphism

-An implementation of parsing for a Simply TypeTerm Lambda Calculus (STLC) grammar:
+An implementation of parsing / type-checking / type-inference for a Simply Typed Lambda Calculus (STLC) modulo isomorphism.

+## Grammar

 ```